 |The Philippine government approved the auction of former first lady Imelda Marcos' jewelry collection, worth approximately $21 million in total on May3.
 There are three collections, each boasting a dazzling array of different jewels and precious stones.|

-Two of these are still being contested in court, but the Hawaii collection, seized by US Customs when the family arrived in Hawaii after being overthrown in 1986, is now up for sale.
+The Hawaii collection, seized by US Customs when the family arrived in Hawaii after being overthrown in 1986, was sold last year.